mathias/dotfiles/README.md

 * `.bashrc.prompt` exists purely to set up the bash prompt.
 * `.bashrc.completion` is loaded last and sets up all bash completion features.

 Note: New MacOS comes with `zsh` by default.
 To switch back to bash, use `chsh -s /bin/bash` and it should work.

+Finally, clone this into place, creating directories as needed, to help manage repos: https://github.com/jdx/gh (it is sourced already in `.bashrc.completion`)

 #### Common errors